logo

 [ADVERTISEMENT]

 Bartoszek told CBS News that the species is known to eat a lot of "furry and feathery" things and that it is "easier to say what they don't eat" when discussing their diet.
-Bartoszek contributed to the investigation of what a Burmese python is thought to be able to eat as one of three authors of a paper that was published in the journal Reptiles & Amphibians.
+Bartoszek contributed to the investigation of what a Burmese python is thought to be able to eat as one of three authors of a paper published in the journal Reptiles & Amphibians.

 In the study, scientists examined three snakes and discovered that the species' maximum gape, or the breadth at which its jaws can open, is 10.2 inches.
 This is more than the 8.6 inches that was previously thought to be the maximum.

-Here's a picture of the scenario
+Here's a Picture of the Scenario

-Here's a picture of the scenario
+Here's a Picture of the Scenario

 Ian Bartoszek, Conservancy of Southwest Florida